How to run successful remote workshops

 What to ask participants to do

-• Try out any online tools – For tools like Miro, don’t assume that people will be able to get used to them on the fly.
-It’s worthwhile setting up an onboarding workspace and letting participants use this before the workshop.
+- Try out any online tools – For tools like Miro, don’t assume that people will be able to get used to them on the fly.
+It’s worthwhile to set up an onboarding workspace and let participants use it before the workshop.

-• Understand the workshop format – Make sure everyone is aligned on the agenda, goals and what kind of preparation and participation will be expected of them.
+- Understand the workshop format – make sure everyone is aligned on the agenda, goals, and the preparation and participation expected of them.
 This gives you a better chance of people being informed from the start and ready to participate.

 During the workshop

-As a facilitator, you are helping the participants and guiding them through the workshop towards a successful outcome.
-This begins with ensuring everyone is comfortable and aligned on goals and expectations.
+As a facilitator, you help participants and guide them through the workshop towards a successful outcome.
+This begins with ensuring everyone is comfortable and aligned on goals and expectations, and can access the prototypes, wireframes, concepts, and user journeys you are testing.
 It ends with making sure the next steps after the workshop are clear to everyone.

 Arrive early

 Or when working from home, open the meeting early.
 People often like to arrive early to in-person workshops.
-So, it’s good practice to begin the call a little early for whoever wants to join.
+So, it’s good practice to start the call a little early for anyone who wants to join.
 This allows people to chat a little before the work starts, as they would in the real world.

 Onboarding

-You will have briefed people in advance about the reason for the workshop, the format and agenda.
+You will have briefed people in advance on the reason for the workshop, its format, and agenda.
 You should repeat this at the beginning of the workshop and emphasise why everyone’s input will be valuable.

 As mentioned above, it’s important to ensure everyone is comfortable using any online tools (like Miro) before you start working.
 Setting aside a few minutes at the start for a warm-up exercise can help reduce the friction of people getting stuck mid-activity.